aviswpm/PlustekSDK/README.md

 ### Installation

 - Important Note:
+    - Before using LibWFXDemo.exe, please ensure that PlustekSDK_LDSetup is installed.
 	- Before installing the Plustek SDK, ensure you have the compatible scanner driver installed and the scanner is connected to your computer.
 	- The provided demo code for LibFXScan requires Microsoft Visual C++ 2015 Redistributable for compilation.
     - .NET Framework version 4.0 or above is required.